 Ultrasound-guided transvaginal egg collection in the woman under ultra-short anaesthesia.

-Ultrasound-guided embryo transfer.
+Principle of ultrasound-guided embryo transfer.

 The following pictures about the first moments of human life possess an unadorned aesthetics that hardly anyone can escape.